-What will happen if a problem is found, or suspected, during the scan?
+What will happen if an unexpected finding is suspected during the scan?

-If the sonographer finds a problem, they will tell you about it and you will be able to talk to the midwives or hospital doctor (obstetrician) in your antenatal clinic.
+If the sonographer detects an unexpected finding, they will tell you about it and you will be able to talk to the midwives or hospital doctor (obstetrician) in your antenatal clinic.

-Receiving bad news can be distressing.
+Receiving unexpected news can be distressing.
 We recommend that your partner or one adult only comes with you to the scan appointment.